 Veterans need to prove less in these cases because the illness is a presumptive condition.
 This means the VA presumes non-Hodgkin’s lymphoma is due to Agent Orange exposure in Veterans who served in areas where Agent Orange was used.

-The Veterans disability attorneys at Berry Law Firm are committed to providing fellow Veterans the legal firepower they need to get their disabilities service connected.
+The Veterans disability attorneys at Berry Law are committed to providing fellow Veterans the legal firepower they need to get their disabilities service connected.
 Our attorneys have helped tens of thousands of Veterans successfully appeal unsatisfactory VA disability ratings.

 If your claim for disability benefits related to Agent Orange exposure was denied, we can help.
 Contact Berry Law today to schedule a free case evaluation and take the next step in getting the VA disability compensation you’re entitled to.